 “I like that the program is within the School of Information because I wanted a strong information science background.”

-Graduates of the MDC program are currently working as:
+Graduates of the MDC program are working in the following roles when surveyed 9-months after graduation:

 - Digital Cataloguing Assistant, Metropolitan Museum of Art